Velko/AoC_2024/README.md

 Looking for an X and then look around at growing distance for M A S.

 <pre>
-S     S
+S  S  S
- A   A
+ A A A
-  M M
+  MMM
-   X
+SAMXMAS
-  M M
+  MMM
- A   A
+ A A A
-S     S
+S  S  S
 </pre>

 Luckily I already had a helper for neighboring cell selection in a grid.
 Had to improve it a bit to support distances larger than 1 and to